scriptnull/vishnubharathi.codes/source/_posts/context-with-value-pitfall.md

 ## my use-case

-I have three packages.
+I have three kinds of packages.
 - `main` package - starting point of my app
 - `trigger`, `connector`, `scaler` packages - these are called from `main` and accept a context.
-- `event` package which is initialized in `main` and supposed to be used in the above packages
+- `event` package which is initialized in `main` and is supposed to be used in the above packages

 ```go
 package main